KaoriRachel/FUYAO/Experiments/bench/intra-node/media_service/README.md

 # if the qps is high, recommend to execute the script on another node (such as node-126)
 bash ./invoke.sh 10

-# We recommend killing all processes and restarting them
+# if some errors occur,
-# after completing a specified QPS measurement.
+# we recommend killing all processes and restarting them.
 bash stop_all.sh

 # clear data in MongoDB and Memcache